chyghy/PIDE/README.md

 If you want to use the GPU version, please go to https://pytorch.org/get-started and get the conda or pip install command according to your device and demand.

+⚠️ The GPU version of PIDE does not currently support macOS systems with Apple Silicon (M-series) chips by default.
+It is recommended to use the CPU version directly, or modify the relevant code to enable GPU support on M-series Macs.

 b, fair-esm

 ```